Skip to main content

 Increment/decrement updates the labels immediately.
 Toggling the name shows selective field observation.

-• @observable(['field1','field2']) (on a view state field): marks that state field as an observable reference.
-The instance you assign should extend HsObservable.
+• @observable(['field1','field2']) (on a view state field): mark a state field as an observable reference.
+Assign an instance extending HsObservable.
 The optional array narrows which underlying observable fields trigger invalidation.

-• Observable model properties: decorate properties inside your model class (which must extend HsObservable) with @observableField so changes notify observers.
+• Model properties: decorate properties inside your model class (which must extend HsObservable) with @observableField so changes notify observers.

 BaseView Hooks